home-assistant/addons/duckdns/README.md

 - To log in, DuckDNS requires a free account from any of the following services: Google, Github, Twitter, Persona or Reddit.
 - A free DuckDNS account is limited to five subdomains.
+- At time of writing, Duck DNS' own IPv6 autodetection [does not actually work][duckdns-faq], but you can use the URL option for `ipv6` to get around this, read on.

 ## Support